ligato/docs/docs/user-guide/quickstart.md

-## 5. Managing the vpp-agent
+## 5. Managing the VPP Agent

 This section will explain:

 - How to configure the VPP dataplane through the etcd data store and vpp-agent using etcdctl
-- How to read VPP configuration data with a vpp-agent REST API
+- How to read VPP configuration data with a VPP agent REST API
 - How to connect to the VPP CLI and show the configuration
-- How to use agentCtl to manage the vpp-agent and Ligato components
+- How to use agentctl to manage the VPP agent and Ligato components

 ### 5.1 etcdctl